IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

  For this to be effective as a mitigation, traffic to the mid-point must be encrypted and traffic from the mid-point should be.

- o Onion routing: Routing a session through several mid-points, rather than directly end-to-end, with encryption that guarantees that each node can only see the previous and next hops.
+ - Onion routing: Routing a session through several mid-points, rather than directly end-to-end, with encryption that guarantees that each node can only see the previous and next hops.
 This ensures that the source and destination of a communication are never revealed simultaneously.

- o Multi-path: Routing different sessions via different paths (even if they originate from the same endpoint).
+ - Multi-path: Routing different sessions via different paths (even if they originate from the same endpoint).
 This reduces the probability that the same attacker will be able to collect many sessions or associate them with the same individual.
 If, for example, a device has both a